Application Process for Elementary Education Bachelor’s Degree

 2. Review Application Requirements

-- Summer semester (begins in mid-May): April 1
+- Summer semester (begins in late May): May 1

 The application, application fee and additional required documentation must be received by the application deadline.
 It takes 4-6 weeks for an application to be processed once all materials have been received.